 Hello!
 Welcome to the Math Club website.
 We are a student organization for anyone interested in mathematics.
-We meet every Tuesday at 7:30pm in Microsoft Teams.
+We meet every Tuesday at 5:30pm in Innovation E327.

 The math club has a library on campus!
 You can view a listing of the current books here.
 We are currently reorganizing the list, so books may move between sections from time to time.
 If you're interested in checking out a book, feel free to email us!

 On December 6, I gave a presentation to the UVM Math Club on applying to graduate schools and REUs, and getting strong letters of recommendation.
 Here is a page collecting the links and information I presented.